 “Although the clinical significance of what levels of urinary melamine concentration has not yet been established, the consequences of long-term melamine exposure still should be of concern,” wrote the study's authors, led by Dr. Chia-Fang Wu, a researcher at Kaohsiung Medical University in Taiwan.

 As the study’s authors note, this study didn’t look at any potential health risks associated with using melamine tableware—just that the chemical can leach into food from the dishes.
 In high concentrations, melamine contamination can put people at risk for kidney stones, kidney failure and even death.
-The FDA notes, however, that the risk level of melamine seeping into food from tableware is low, and that melamine tableware can be used so long as you don’t heat food using the tableware, especially acidic food.

 By the way, melamine isn't recyclable.
 This makes a real eco-conundrum if you want to get rid of melamine kitchenware.
 Try to find new ways to reuse your melamine dishes in your home before trashing them.
 Maybe use a bowl to hold jewelry, or nestle plates under potted plants to catch extra water?
 Get creative!